 Post

-This is a write-up for the The Notebook (Medium) machine, released on Hack The Box on 06/03/21.
+Write-up for the The Notebook CTF machine, attributed with Medium difficulty and released on the Hack The Box platform.

 Reconnaissance